sylvhama/modern-js/README.md

 ##### Special Mention
-You really should have a look to [Wes Bos courses](http://wesbos.com/courses/) :clapper:, they aren't all free but they worth the investiment!
+You really should have a look to [Wes Bos courses](http://wesbos.com/courses/) :clapper:, they aren't all free but they worth the investment!